EdoPro98/SimSiPM/README.md

 To revert back at default setting of 100% PDE use `setPdeType(sipm::SiPMProperties::PdeType::kSimplePde)`

 #### Spectral PDE
-In most SiPM sensors PDE strongly depends on photon wavelength.
+In some SiPM sensors PDE strongly depends on photon wavelength.
 In some cases it might be necessary to consider the spectral response of the SiPM for a more accurate simulation.
-This can be done by feeding the SiPM settings with two arrays containing photon wavelengths and corresponding PDEs.
+This can be done by feeding the SiPM settings with two arrays containing wavelengths and corresponding PDEs.

 In this case it is also necessary to input photon wavelength along with its time.
 ```cpp